sayantan969/Semantic-segmentation-on-IDD/README.md

 File contains semantic segmentation of Indian Driving Dataset .
-We have use pytorch as framework .
+We have used pytorch as framework .